-Holders of our common stock as of the close of business on the record date, April 12, 2019, are entitled to vote, either in person or by proxy, at the Annual Meeting.
+Holders of our common stock as of the close of business on the record date, April 9, 2020, are entitled to vote, either online or by proxy, at the virtual Annual Meeting.
 Each share of our common stock has one vote.